Skip to Content

 2. Score the fat.
 Use a sharp knife to score the white fat diagonally at about 1-inch intervals to make a diamond-like pattern.

-Ham in air fryer basket.
+Ham in air fryer being glazed.

-Basting ham in air fryer basket.
+Partially cooked ham in air fryer being glazed.

 Air fried ham in air fryer basket.